Discovering Causal Relationships Between Time Series With Spatial Structure: Causal discovery for spatiotemporal data

 \section{Causal discovery for spatiotemporal data}

-Methods described so far assume all observations are independent and identically distributed, and that there are no confounding variables missing from the system.
+Methods for causal discovery and conditional independence testing described so far assume all variables are iid, and that there are no confounding variables missing from the system.
 Data distributed across space and time are often autocorrelated, however, and may depend on unobserved time-lagged and spatial confounders \cite{Gerhardus2020, Gilbert2024}.

-These obstacles are dealt with differently according to the goal or overarching question asked of causal discovery.
-Much literature on causal discovery for spatiotemporal data currently focuses on estimating patterns of influence within and/or between a handful of variables on a large spatiotemporal scale \cite{Wang2025, Sheth2022, Sheth2023, Lippe2025, Nichol2025}.
-Spatial autocorrelation is often assumed irrelevant due to domain knowledge \cite{Sheth2022, Sheth2023} or removed by estimating spatial factors that aggregate nearby points and are assumed to be effectively independent of each other \cite{Wang2025, Lippe2025, Oprescu2025, Runge2015, Tibau2022}.
+These obstacles can be approached differently according to the goal or overarching question being asked.

+The current literature on causal discovery for spatiotemporal data tends to focus on estimating patterns of influence within and/or between a handful of variables on a large spatiotemporal scale \cite{Wang2025, Sheth2022, Sheth2023, Lippe2025, Nichol2025}.
+Spatial autocorrelation is often ignored according to domain knowledge \cite{Sheth2022, Sheth2023} or removed by estimating effectively independent spatial factors that aggregate nearby points \cite{Wang2025, Lippe2025, Oprescu2025, Runge2015, Tibau2022}.
 While some methods allow for relationships to vary continuously with time \cite{Mameche2025}, others look at temporal snapshots \cite{Nichol2025}.
-The estimated causal patterns summarize observed phenomena and can inform extrapolative forecasting models.
+The estimated causal patterns summarize observed phenomena and can inform extrapolative forecasting models (fig.~\ref{Map causal graph}A).

+Since these methods usually focus on changes across space and time for a single variable, latent confounders are often not explicitly addressed, only considered temporally, or assumed exogenous \cite{Nichol2025, Rabel2026}.

-Alternatively, a relatively understudied goal of causal discovery for spatiotemporal data is to infer the underlying structures of causal relationships between variables whose observations are distributed and autocorrelated across space and time.
+A relatively understudied goal of causal discovery for spatiotemporal data is inferring the underlying structures of causal relationships between variables whose observations are distributed and autocorrelated across space and time.
 This approach imagines that there are latent mechanistic relationships that vary from an underlying central truth across space and/or time.
-These \say{latent mechanism,} rather than \say{latent pattern,} methods are more relevant for fields like ecology, economics, and public health, where interpretability of causal discovery output has policy and management implications (see illustration in Figure \ref{Map causal graph}; \cite{Petersen2021}).
+These \say{latent mechanism,} rather than \say{latent pattern,} methods are more relevant for fields like ecology, economics, and public health, where interpretability of causal discovery output has policy and management implications (see illustration in fig.~\ref{Map causal graph}B; \cite{Petersen2021}).